631: Chasten the Dragon Edition

 And soon after that, they had to add a note to their site, making clear that their products can't actually cure or treat any illness, while removing the pages from their site that claimed that their ear stickers could be effective for treating ADHD, endometriosis, postpartum depression, and weight loss.

-And just hope they don't stop shaking by the time you're going to be able to do it.
+And just hope they don't stop shaking by the time you're in the middle.
+Right, yeah, exactly.

 And this actually came after the January 2023 appearance on the show of a company called Psychic Sisters, who, as well as selling healing crystals that are good for what ails you, will also perform charms to ward off the evil eye and dispel malevolent curses.

-Also, they literally literally sold a crystal yoni egg to wear in their vagina.
+Also, they literally sold a crystal yoni egg to wear in their vagina.

 Yeah, right.

-She brings those things into his life, which means he's either into into that stuff, but doesn't have the conviction to just admit it.
+She brings those things into his life, which means he's either into that stuff but doesn't have the conviction to just admit it.

 Now, as a minor silver lining,